Coverdell Fellows Program

 Depending on the program of study, the internship may meet both Seton Hill and Fellows Program requirements.
 Internships may be paid or unpaid.

-For more information on the Paul D. Coverdell Fellows Program, please visit www.peacecorps.gov.
+More information can be found on the Paul D. Coverdell Fellows Program section of www.peacecorps.gov.

 Coverdell Fellows at Seton Hill